HarshitMaheshwari/Car-Rental-System/README.md

-Steps to run the Car Rental System:
+Steps to run the Code:

 1. Before running the code, it is important understand the following points:
 a.
 Install all the necessary libraries used in this program.
 Libraries used are: datetime, random and unittest.